 Why I'm Running

 I will reopen the discussion and address design flaws, congestion, and safety concerns on roads such as Woodbine.
+I believe all options should be on the table when it comes to the Woodbine bike lanes, including removing, relocating, or reconfiguring them.
 I will push for the building of safe infrastructure for cyclists and pedestrians.

 I will continue the fight for Safer Neighbourhoods, ensuring that Council delivers on its response to the rash of gun violence in our city.